The Followers of Men, or of Christ

 FOLLOW peace with all men, and holiness, without which no man shall see the Lord: - Hebrews 12:14

-From reading these few verses in the context of the Greek meaning, we should understand that what we are to "follow" (pursue) is something of virtue, not a particular religious individual person.
-The examples given are thing like peace, love, holiness, godliness, etc. Additionally, “dioko” is implied in a negative manner when one is pursuing ("following") man.
+From reading these few verses in the context of their Greek meaning, we should understand that what we are to 'follow' (pursue) is something of virtue, not a particular ministry or religious person.
+The examples given are things like peace, love, holiness, godliness, etc.

 And they shall say to you, See here; or, see there: go not after them, nor FOLLOW them. – Luke 17:23